sanger-tol/hifi-trimmer/README.md

   -el, --end_length INTEGER       Window size at either end of the read to be
-                                  considered as 'ends' for searching -hf, --hits                     Write the hits identified using the given adapter specifications to TSV --no-summary BOOLEAN            Skip writing a summary TSV with the number of hits for each adapter --help                          Show this message and exit.```
+                                  considered as 'ends' for searching -hf, --hits                     Write the hits identified using the given adapter specifications to TSV.
+The format is standard BLAST outfmt 6 with the following extra columns: read_length, discard (bool),
+                                  trim_l (bool), trim_r (bool)
+  --no-summary BOOLEAN            Skip writing a summary TSV with the number
+                                  of hits for each adapter --help                          Show this message and exit.
 ```

 To filter a bam file using the BED file: